teye/zillinka/README.md

-# Chainlink to Ziliqa Integration
+# Chainlink to Zilliqa Integration

-This project aims to integrate the Ziliqa blockchain with the Chainlink Oracle infrastructure so Oracle data can be requested and retrieved on the Ziliqa blockchain.
+This project aims to integrate the Zilliqa blockchain with the Chainlink Oracle infrastructure so Oracle data can be requested and retrieved on the Zilliqa blockchain.

 ## Modules